SulmanOlieko/smfa/README.md

 ### 1b.
 QP Metafrontier (`groupType = "sfacross"`, `metaMethod = "qp"`)

-Quadratic programming envelope — minimises the sum of squared deviations from group frontier predictions subject to the envelope constraint.
+We can also estimate a quadratic programming envelope that minimises the sum of squared deviations from group frontier predictions subject to the envelope constraint.
+We now switch to `metaMethod = "qp"`.

 ```r
 meta_sfacross_qp <- sfametafrontier(